ayalalaura/Unit2Project-CRUDApp/marvel-app/README.md

 - CSS!
 I regret not being able to do more CSS or dig deeper into Bootstrap, especially considering this is an app meant to highlight visual media (comics and their awesome illustrated covers).
 - Refining search with filters, allow partial searches, etc.
 - An app that followed a seamless user flow.

+### THANKS!
+Much thanks to all our fabulous WDI instructors (John, Heidi, Jared, Tims), Nick, and my fellow classmates for helping me make this work!